HOW DOES THE XAPHOON ACHIEVE SUCH A SURPRISINGLY DEEP AND RICH SOUND?

-The Maui Xaphoon use a saxophone reed, rather than the whistles that are found in recorders and pennywhistles.
+The Maui Xaphoon uses a saxophone reed, rather than the whistles that are found in recorders and penny whistles.

 Two complete octaves, including all sharps and flats.

 HOW LONG DOES IT TAKE TO LEARN TO PLAY?

 Although everyone will learn the instrument at their own speed, it is fair to say that learning the Xaphoon will take longer than learning the recorder, but shorter than learning a saxophone.
 Sax players will adapt the quickest, since they already are trained to use reeds and to breathe properly.